michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 *Linearizability* is a recency guarantee on reads and writes of an individual object and doesn't group operations together into transactions so it does not prevent write skew without taking additional measures such as materializing conflicts.

-A db providing both is known as *strict serialzability* or *strong one-copy serializability*.
+A db providing both is known as *strict serializability* or *strong one-copy serializability*.
 Implementations of serializability based on 2PL or actual serial execution are typically linearizable.
 SSI is not linearizable by design.

 #### Relying on Linearizability